Jesserc/writing-circuits-in-circom/README.md

-# Writing circuits in circom
+# Writing circuits in circom.